Peter G. Marbaniang: Christian leader

 Marbaniang was a member of the All India Catholic Union (AICU).
 He was a vice-president during the tenure of Chhotebhai Noronha as president of the union (1990–1994), and in 1990 accompanied Chhotebhai in a meeting of minority leaders with prime minister Vishwanath Pratap Singh.

 Marbaniang served as President of the AICU from 1994 to 1996, being succeeded by Norbert D'Souza.

 In May 1995 Marbaniang promised to take up the question of introducing a Christian Marriage Bill in parliament.
 The purpose was to eliminate injustices in laws related to divorce and adoption by Christians.

 In March 1996 the government failed to pass a bill that would extend special statutory benefits to Christians of Dalit origin.
 Marbaniang had met the prime minister at least ten times and asked repeatedly for the introduction of the Dalit bill.
 It was withdrawn on a procedural technicality.

 Marbaniang said the Congress party would have to pay "a heavy price for ignoring the four-decade-old Christian demand" in upcoming general elections.

 Marbaniang left the party, giving the "dictatorial attitude" of its leadership as his reason.

 Education

-Peter G Marbaniang was educated at Guwahati University where he received his M.A and LL.B.
+Peter G Marbaniang was educated at Guwahati University, where he received his M.A and LL.B.

 Interests

-Peter was the President, Meghalaya Table Tennis Association and Meghalaya Volleyball Association.
+Marbaniang served as President of the Meghalaya Table Tennis Association and Meghalaya Volleyball Association.

 Legacy

-Peter G. Marbaniang died in Shillong on 29 September 1997 at the age of 58 years.
+Peter G. Marbaniang died in Shillong on 29 September 1997 at the age of 58.

 He was a member of the Meghalaya Legislative Assembly and Minister of Social Welfare in the State Government at the time of his death.

 His wife, Q.E.
 Lyngdoh, died on 20 January 2010 at the age of 71, leaving behind nine children and 19 grandchildren.